CultivateHQ/cultivate_shared_config/README.md

 | Toggle neotree | `p t` |
 | Reload `.spacemacs` file | `f e R` |

+### Custom configuration file

+If you want to have custom configurations, you can create a configuration layer for yourself.
+See [this blog post](http://www.cultivatehq.com/posts/spacemacs-shared-config/) for more information on how to create a private layer, and [this repo](https://github.com/picandocodigo/spacemacs-config/tree/master/personal-config-layer) as an example layer.

 ### Magit

 Call `magit-status`' by pressing `SPC g s` in evil-mode and `C-x g` in holy-mode.
 In case you don't know how to use magit and want to start, [this](https://github.com/syl20bnr/spacemacs/tree/master/layers/%2Bsource-control/git#magit) is good documentation.
 There's also [the official Getting started](https://magit.vc/manual/magit/Getting-started.html), to understand how common workflows work.